fahmidur/sfr-lisp-r1/README.md

 A very simple lisp-1.
 This is not designed to be used for anything important, it is merely a self-learning exercise.

-> What I cannot create in C, I do not understand.
+> What I cannot create [in C], I do not understand.

 ## Requirements